czbiohub/MIDAS/README.md

 The MIDAS-IGGdb tool under construction in this repo is based on the original [MIDAS tool](https://github.com/snayfach/MIDAS) with modifications that integrate all 23,790 species from [IGGdb](https://github.com/snayfach/IGGdb).
-The original MIDAS db version 1.2 spanned only 5,926 species.
+The original MIDAS db version 1.2 spans only 5,926 species.

 To support the larger database, the original MIDAS `run_species` command is being deprecated in favor of the new [IGGSearch tool](https://github.com/snayfach/IGGsearch).